MODA-NYC/Agency-Name-Project/data_flow_diagrams/step_3_2_apply_verified_matches.md

    - Validate source preferences were followed

 2. **Information Preservation**
-   - Source-specific names are preserved
+   - Source-specific names are preserved:
+     - Name - Ops maintained for OPS records
+     - Name - HOO maintained for HOO records
    - No critical data was lost
    - Field values were properly combined
    - Empty rows are properly handled